Restrictive Physical Intervention Policy

 In an emergency, staff do their best, using reasonable force within their duty of care.

-Where an individual child has an individual positive behaviour management plan, which includes the use of restrictive physical intervention, we ensure that such staff receive appropriate training and support in behaviour management as well as restrictive physical intervention.
+Where an individual child has a positive handling plan, which includes the use of restrictive physical intervention, we ensure that such staff receive appropriate training and support in behaviour management as well as restrictive physical intervention.
 We consider staff and children’s physical and emotional health when we make these plans and consult with the child’s parents/guardians.

-In most situations, our use of restrictive physical intervention is in the context of a prior risk assessment which considers:
+In most situations, our use of restrictive physical intervention is in the context of a prior risk assessment which Takes the form of an individual Positive Behaviour Management Plan (IPBMP) that considers:

-Our understanding of what the child is trying to achieve or communicate through his/her behaviour
+Our understanding of what the pupil is trying to achieve or communicate through their behaviour.

-How we adapt our environment to better meet the child’s needs
+How we adapt our environment to meet the needs of the pupil.

 We pay particular attention to responsive strategies.
 We use a range of approaches as direct alternatives to using restrictive physical intervention.
 We choose these responsive strategies in the light of our risk assessment.

 We draw from as many different viewpoints as possible when we anticipate that an individual child’s behaviour may require some form of restrictive physical intervention.
 In particular, we include the child’s perspective.
 We also involve the child’s parents (or those with parental responsibility), staff from our school who work with the child, and any visiting support staff (such as Educational Psychologists, Behaviour Support Team workers, Speech and Language Therapists, Social Workers and colleagues from the Child and Adolescent Mental Health Services).
 We record the outcome from these planning meetings and seek parental signature to confirm their knowledge of our planned approach.
 We review these plans at least once every 4 to 6 months, or more frequently if there are any concerns about the nature of frequency of the use of restrictive physical intervention or where there are any major changes to the child’s circumstances.